christopherobin/mage/lib/archivist/Readme.md

 ### Direct access to a vault's native API

-If you want to access vault directly, you can ask the archivist for the instance.
+If you want to access a vault directly, you can ask the archivist for the instance.
 Often a vault will expose its underlying library on a `.client` property.
-Depending if you want to list, read or write data, you can call:
+Depending on if you want to list, read or write data, you can call:

 * `archivist.getListVault(vaultName);`
 * `archivist.getReadVault(vaultName);`